tienkhoad1/iv6bwsgy06gnf86g/technical-entrance.md

 # # Welcome to Hoozing's technical entrance
-### There are 3 questions here, please take a breath and answer them
+### There are 3 questions here, please take a breath, answer them and push your submission in `/submission/`

 ##  1. Write an algorithm to find missing number